AndreBaltazar8/ablac/docs/performance.md

 writes retain the existing offset and backpressure behavior.
 The full 73-fixture conformance suite, byte-identical self-rebuild, hosted HTTP tests, and static raw-target server all pass with these paths enabled.

+The second optimization pass kept those semantics and changed general compiler and managed-runtime machinery.
+Hosted O2 executables now receive whole-program LTO across generated LLVM, the value runtime, and the host runtime.
+Their ordinary combined relocatable `.o` remains separately compiled for Icy and cross-libc packaging.
+The native cache stores the generated LLVM module as well as the ordinary object, so cache-hit release builds retain LTO; the measured cached executable was byte-identical to the uncached one.

+Managed arrays and compiler-known class fields now use one allocation for their header and initial storage.
+Constructors initialize their already-sized field slots directly, while later reflective or dynamic mutation retains the existing symbol-based path.
+The collector uses an exact-pointer hash index instead of sorting every live allocation, and managed string views retain the allocation that actually owns their bytes.
+These changes preserve the boxed value ABI, reflection, mutation, raw target, C backend, and managed lifetime rules.

+Hardware counters explain why Rust remains faster.
+In a pinned ten-second run, Abla retired approximately **84,115 instructions** and **43,425 cycles** per request at **1.94 IPC**.
+Rust retired **14,017 instructions** and **5,427 cycles** per request at **2.58 IPC**.
+Abla therefore executes about six times as many instructions and eight times as many cycles per response.
+Its hottest sample was managed memory pressure (24.4%), followed by allocator consolidation and allocation; Rust's hottest named samples were HTTP parsing and writing.
+The next parity work is typed-value unboxing and escape analysis, stack or region placement for non-escaping request graphs, and a generational collector with write barriers.
+Disabling collection or weakening the language model would hide rather than solve the measured gap.

 ## Reachability and size result